-The next verse says, “Listen to me you who know righteousness, the people in whose heart is my law; fear not the reproach of man, nor be dismayed at their revilings … but my righteousness will, be forever, and my salvation to all generations.”
+Now note the next verse in Isaiah, “Listen to me you who know righteousness, the people in whose heart is my law: fear not the reproach of man, nor be dismayed at their revilings … but my righteousness will be forever, and my salvation to all generations.”
 And so “the ransomed of the LORD shall return and come to Zion with singing; everlasting joy shall be upon their heads; they shall obtain gladness and joy and sorrow and sighing shall flee away.” [v.11]